mahdi12167/libmini/libmini/qtviewer/README.txt

-The libMini QTViewer Requires the installation of: tcsh (unix) gnu/c++ or MSVC compiler svn/subversion tools
+The libMini QTViewer Requires the installation of: tcsh (unix) gnu/c++ (unix) or MSVC compiler (windows) svn/subversion tools
  OpenGL (and GLUT)
  qt/qmake

-The installation of OpenGL and GLUT is vendor specific: On MacOS X it is already installed with the XCode development package, on Linux it comes with the "mesa" and "free-glut3-dev" package whereas on Windows it is usually installed with the MSVC IDE.
+The installation of OpenGL and GLUT is vendor specific: On MacOS X it is already installed with the XCode development package, on Linux it comes with the "mesa-dev", "X11-dev" and "free-glut3-dev" development packages whereas on Windows it is usually installed with the MSVC IDE.

 On MacOS X and Windows, it is recommended to build and install QT from source!
 On Linux, it is sufficient to install a recent Qt binary package.